nodejs/docker-node/docs/BestPractices.md

 ## Global npm dependencies

 If you need to install global npm dependencies, it is recommended to place those dependencies in the [non-root user](#non-root-user) directory.
-To achieve this, add the following line to you `Dockerfile`
+To achieve this, add the following line to your `Dockerfile`

 ```Dockerfile
 ENV NPM_CONFIG_PREFIX=/home/node/.npm-global